When, Why, and How to Update Your App

 Changes You Can Make in Your App Dashboard Without an Update

 Aside from the changes that happen automatically, you can use your webtoapp.design app dashboard to change many parts of your app.
-Some of those are highlighted to indicate that they "apply immediately".
-That means that any changes you make to those settings immediately show up in your app, without publishing an update through the app stores.
+Some of these apply immediately.
+That means that any changes you make to those settings instantly show up in your app, without publishing an update through the app stores.

 As an example, here are a some of those settings that can be changed without an update: